Saturday, October 24, 2009

 "Instead, God deliberately chose things the world considers foolish in order to shame those who think they are wise.
 And he chose those who are powerless to shame those who are powerful."

-When things do not make sense, it could be from a business venture, a ministry you have been called to or just when God calls you to do something that is totally uncomfortable because you have never attempted it before, yet it flourishes.
+The stuff that doesn't make sense, it could be from a business venture, a ministry you have been called to or just when God calls you to do something completely out of your comfort zone, and wow, it flourishes.
 How can that be?
-You might not have a clue where to start.

 I remember the day I was asked to pray about working at KBHW Radio.
-I walked into main control and saw all of that ‘stuff’, reels, buttons, knobs and such and I said there is no way that I could ever be capable of doing what would be required to operate this radio signal.
+I walked into main control and saw all of that ‘stuff’, reels, buttons, knobs and such and I said there is no way that I could ever be capable of doing what would be required to operate a radio signal.
 But, I did agree to pray about it.
-Well, here I am almost 20 years later more involved with radio than ever before.
+Well, here I am 23+ years later more involved with radio than ever before.

 In these difficult days we are all facing, I want to encourage you to keep on keeping on!
 It could be that you feel somewhat stunted in your efforts, or you have been set back because of circumstance.
 If you are operating in God’s will, (and we know when we are) He will expect us to prevail to accomplish the purpose to which He has called us.
-I really try to live by these two verses in Philippians 3:
+Here's where I put to practice Philippians 3:13,14 ESV

 Do not let the temperature prevent you from flourishing.
 Winters come and it can get pretty cold out there.
-Bundle up and bloom for someone needs to see what God is up to in your life.
-It may seem foolish to some but when God is at the helm, you are living out the calling He has placed upon you, not for your sake but for His!
+Bundle up and bloom because someone needs to see what God is up to in your life.
+It may seem foolish to some but when God is at the helm and we are living out the calling He has placed upon us, we are not only fulfilled but it always brings Him glory!